 Over 360 different fish species: tons to see + clear waters, seriously what more could a diver ask for?
 From seahorses to turtles, nurse sharks, eels, angelfish, damselfish, peacock flounder and the not so occasional pelagic, the fish life is extensive.
 There are also tons of extensive colorful coral, sponges, crabs, mollusks and invertebrates.
 You’ll just have to see for yourself.

 Truly unlimited diving: one of the best things about Bonaire is that you can pretty much get into a car and drive to one of about twenty dive sites and dive in.
-But a great place to dive 24/7, 365, night and day is Captain Don’s Habitat.
-Whether it’s 3am or noon, you can grab a tank and in one giant stride (or take the less climactic ladder) you’re moments away from the beautiful house reef and diving freedom.
+But most dive resorts (and there are many) allow you to dive when you want.
+Whether it’s 3am or noon, you can grab a tank and in one giant stride (or take the less climactic ladder) you’re moments away from the beautiful reefs and diving freedom.
 Want more?
 Then explore 80 dive sites from their custom dive boats.

 Some popular dives include: